MChatzakis/join2vec/README.md

 Part of join2vec algorithms and implementations are presented also in the paper "Context-Enhanced Relational Operators via Neural Embeddings", Viktor Sanca, Manos Chatzakis and Anastasia Ailamaki, to be submitted in VLDB'24.

-This repository contains the initial code implementing j2v, which was written during [summer@EPFL](https://summer.epfl.ch/) and semester project at EPFL.
-It also contains the report and presentations dedicated completely to join2vec.

 ## Compilation
 ```bash